 What is the Physician Quality Reporting System (PQRS)?

 The Centers for Medicare and Medicaid Services (CMS) developed the Physician Quality Reporting System (PQRS) as a program to assess and enhance the standard of care given to Medicare beneficiaries by medical professionals.
 A reporting system gathers information on the standard of care delivered by healthcare professionals.
 It uses that information to assess their performance and pinpoint areas needing improvement, similar to Physician Compensation Models.

 CMS offers cash incentives to healthcare professionals participating in the PQRS and adhering to specified standards for quality reporting.
 The PQRS intends to hold healthcare professionals accountable for their performance while encouraging them to deliver high-quality treatment.
-The program gives patients a means to find medical staff members dedicated to providing the finest treatment possible.
+The program allows patients to find medical staff dedicated to providing the finest treatment possible.

 The PQRS is a voluntary program, but healthcare professionals who choose not to participate may be subject to penalties in the form of reduced Medicare payments.